astropy/reproject/docs/celestial.rst

   **four-sided spherical polygons** on the sky and computing spherical polygon intersection.
 This is essentially an exact form of drizzling, and should be appropriate for any field of view.
 However, this comes at a significant performance cost.
-This is the algorithm used by the `Montage
-  <http://montage.ipac.caltech.edu/index.html>`_ package, and we have
-  implemented it here using the same core algorithm.
+This is the `algorithm used by the Montage package <http://montage.ipac.caltech.edu/docs/algorithms.html>`_, and we have implemented it here using the same core algorithm.
 Note that this is only suitable for data being reprojected between spherical celestial coordinates on the sky that share the same origin (that is, it cannot be used to reproject